ahananupam33/Blue-Sky-Under/README.md

 After installing all the dependencies, clone the repository into your local drive and then execute the App.py file and the web app will be shown on your local device.

+Also we have hosted the web app, you can find it [here](https://blueskyunder.herokuapp.com/)

 ## Contributors ✨